tuxecure/crackle/README.md

 ## Status

-Crackle should considered Alpha, packages may or may not work and crackle is unable to remove packages, it can only remove itself and all the packages it installed with `crackle nuke`. for 0.3.x considerations are being made to restructure how crackle installs packages to facililate package removal. however this update may require the user to run crackle nuke first for now the plan for 0.2.6 is to deprecate cracklerc to make the experience much smoother, to handle desktop files and other smaller bug fixes that don't currently comes to mind
+Crackle should considered Alpha, packages may or may not work and crackle is unable to remove packages, it can only remove itself and all the packages it installed with `crackle nuke`.

+For 0.3.x considerations are being made to restructure how crackle installs packages to facililate package removal.
+However this update may require the user to run crackle nuke first, which will nuke all packages installed with crackle.
+But nothing is set in stone yet

+For now the plan for the 0.2.x branch is to deprecate cracklerc to make the experience much smoother, to handle desktop files and other smaller bug fixes that don't currently comes to mind

 ## Configuration